 Agnieszka Rehlis graduated from the Academy of Music in Wrocław, Poland, where she studied with Barbara Ewa Werner.
-Since 2003 she has been training with Dariusz Grabowski.
+She currently works with Dariusz Grabowski.

-Between 1996 and 2007 Ms Rehlis was a soloist of the Wrocław Opera, where she sang a range of significant roles.
-She was Laura in a new production of Ponchielli’s La Gioconda staged on the Odra river in Wrocław (TVP, 2003) and Aza in Paderewski’s Manru (DUX, Fryderyk for Best Polish Music Recording, 2004).
+Between 1996 and 2007 Ms Rehlis was a soloist of the Wrocław Opera, where she sang roles including Laura in a new production of Ponchielli’s La Gioconda staged on the Odra river in Wrocław (TVP, 2003) and Aza in Paderewski’s Manru (DUX, Fryderyk for Best Polish Music Recording, 2004).

-In 2007 she became a freelance artist.
-For many years, she mainly focused on concert work, her repertoire including over 80 of such pieces, ranging from Bach to contemporary composers.
-She performed at philharmonic halls in Poland and across Europe (Germany, the Netherlands, France, Italy, Ukraine, Lithuania, Austria, Latvia, Russia, Slovenia, Spain), and such festivals as Wratislavia Cantans, Chopin Festival in Duszniki-Zdrój, Probaltica Music & Art Festival of the Baltic States, Usedomer Music Festival in Peenemunde, Festival Pablo Casals in Prades, Casals Festival in Puerto Rico, festivals of sacred music in Marseille and Nuremberg, George Enescu International Festival in Bucharest, Rheingau Music Festival, Schleswig-Holstein Music Festival, Contrasts International Music Festival in Lviv, Prague Spring, Bregenzer Festspiele, Beijing Music Festival, Café Budapest Contemporary Arts Festival, or Klarafestival in Brussels.
-She performed with the Warsaw Philharmonic Orchestra, Polish National Radio Symphony Orchestra (NOSPR), NDR Symphony Orchestra Hamburg / Elbphilharmonie, China Philharmonic Orchestra, Orquesta Sinfónica de la Juventud Venezolana Simón Bolivar, Luxembourg Philharmonic Orchestra, BBC Symphony Orchestra, Israel Symphony Orchestra Rishon LeZion, London Symphony Orchestra, Israel Camerata under a range of excellent conductors.
+In 2007 she became a freelance singer.
+For many years, she mainly focused on concert work, her repertoire including over 80 pieces ranging from Bach to contemporary composers.
+She performed at leading concert halls in Poland, Germany, the Netherlands, France, Italy, Ukraine, Lithuania, Austria, Latvia, Russia, Slovenia, Spain, and such festivals as Wratislavia Cantans, Chopin Festival in Duszniki-Zdrój, Probaltica Music & Art Festival of the Baltic States, Usedomer Music Festival in Peenemunde, Festival Pablo Casals in Prades, Casals Festival in Puerto Rico, festivals of sacred music in Marseille and Nuremberg, George Enescu International Festival in Bucharest, Rheingau Music Festival, Schleswig-Holstein Music Festival, Contrasts International Music Festival in Lviv, Prague Spring, Bregenzer Festspiele, Beijing Music Festival, Café Budapest Contemporary Arts Festival, and Klarafestival in Brussels.
+She worked with the Warsaw Philharmonic Orchestra, Polish National Radio Symphony Orchestra (NOSPR), NDR Symphony Orchestra Hamburg / Elbphilharmonie, China Philharmonic Orchestra, Orquesta Sinfónica de la Juventud Venezolana Simón Bolivar, Luxembourg Philharmonic Orchestra, BBC Symphony Orchestra, Israel Symphony Orchestra Rishon LeZion, London Symphony Orchestra, Israel Camerata under a range of excellent conductors.

-Between 1999 and 2017 Ms Rehlis often worked with Krzysztof Penderecki, performing in concerts led by the composer and other conductors.
-In November 2014 she sang in the world premiere of Penderecki’s Dies Illa in Brussels as part of Thousand Voices for Peace, a recording of which was included on the album Penderecki conducts Penderecki a year later (Grammy for Best Choral Performance, 2017).
+Between 1999 and 2017 Ms Rehlis regularly collaborated with Krzysztof Penderecki.
+In November 2014 she sang in the world premiere of his Dies Illa in Brussels as part of the Thousand Voices for Peace project, a recording of which was included on the album Penderecki conducts Penderecki (Grammy for Best Choral Performance, 2017).

 On 15 October 2021 she was awarded the Silver Gloria Artis Medal for Services to Culture by the Polish culture minister.

-Future plans include major appearances at the Savonlinna Opera Festival in 2022, Teatro di San Carlo Naples, Teatro Real Madrid, Dutch National Opera Amsterdam, Sydney Opera House, Royal Opera House, Covent Garden, La Scala, Zürich Opernhaus, Théâtre du Capitole Toulouse among others.
+Future plans include major appearances at the Teatro alla Scala, Dutch National Opera Amsterdam, Sydney Opera House, Royal Opera House, Covent Garden Zurich Opernhaus, Berlin Staatsoper, Théâtre du Capitole in Toulouse, and Palau de les Arts Reina Sofia in Valencia among others.